This is a post that provides information about the world called Elonth that my characters exist in.

 Human nations are usually referred to as countries.

-Humans on Elonth are mostly the same as humans on Earth, with many of the same “Eras”.
+Humans on Elonth are mostly the same as humans on Earth, with of their history being similar to ours.
 The major difference about Elonth humans is that they have a rare chance to be born with magical abilities.

 They far outnumber the dragons.
 Global population is about 6 billion.